-To the car enthusiast, every make and model of vehicle has a distinct personality that sets it apart from every other.
+To the car enthusiast, every make and model of a vehicle has a distinct personality that sets it apart from every other.

 For the car-loving photographer, knowing the best combination of micro 4/3 camera and lens for any given scenario will help you build an impressive car photography portfolio.